Mumbai Airport – a chaotic experience! 🙂

-From the flight, I entered a crowded terminal building at 2:30 am.
+From the flight, I entered the crowded airport terminal building in Mumbai at 2:30 am.
 At least 3 unrelated queues seemed to be cutting through each other in a system that apparently no first-time visitor was supposed to understand anyway.
-I looked behind me at an Indian couple and asked if they had any clue whether this was the right queue from our flight.
+Designed to confuse first-time visitors, I guess.
+I asked an Indian couple if they had any clue whether this was the right queue.
 “No idea!
 Welcome to Mumbai!” was their laughing answer!

-The zigzag queue was moving rather fast, only slowed down by the staff queue cutting through it in a somewhat chaotic way.
+The zigzag queue was moving fast, only slowing down whenever airport staff was cutting through it.
 “You can fill in the forms later.
-Just get screened first” a lady with a mouthcover shouted.
-From the swine flu declaration form that I had been given to fill in on the flight, I guessed that this was somehow related to a pandemic control effort.
+Just get screened first” a lady shouted through a mouth mask.
+From the swine flu declaration form distributed on the flight, I assumed this was some pandemic control effort.

 Suddenly, the queue ended in front of some 20 counters.
 There was no system whatsoever, just a first-comes-first-served rush to the counters.
-As I saw one that was free, I went to that one, but the person behind it was asleep.
+One was free, so I went there, but the person behind it was asleep.
 Fortunately, the adjacent counter became free the next moment.

 “Proceed to immigration control” he said, taking my declaration form without even looking at it.

 At the end of a new, fast-moving queue, ending at some 40 new counters, stood an airport official shouting out a number for each passenger passing.
 “19” he shouted when it my turn, meaning go to counter 19.
 Apparently, his job was to keep an overview of the queues at each counter, and decide which queue each passenger should go to.

 Another quick look at the passport, and then another passport control immediately after.
 This time only one entrance point for all, hence a much longer queue.